guilhermesmatiola/guilhermesmatiola/README.md

 ## Hi there 👋

 My name is Guilherme Schlindwein Matiola.
-I'm **Full Stack Developer** by Driven Education and **control and automation enginnering** student at Federal University of Santa Catarina
+I'm **Full Stack Developer** by Driven Education and **control and automation enginnering** student at Federal University of Santa Catarina.

 :heavy_check_mark: **Pronouns:** :male_sign:He/Him